Cray-HPE/docs-uan/docs/portal/developer-portal/advanced/Enabling_K3s.md

     chart_path: "{{ helm_install_path }}/charts/{{ haproxy_chart }}.tgz"
     args: "--set service.type=LoadBalancer"
 ```
-This must be further configured with additional values to populate the HAProxy configuration.
-For example, to load-balance SSH to three UANs, the following configuration changes should be made:
+This file must be further configured with additional values to populate the HAProxy configuration.
+For example, to load-balance SSH to three UANs, the following configuration changes must be made:
 ```yaml
 uan_haproxy:
   - name: "haproxy-uai"